AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 **Cannot derive when**

   * Behavior depends on logic, not structure
-  * Need validation or side effects
+  * Implementation requires validation or other custom behavior
   * Only part of the data should participate

 .. note::